GuillaumeLagrange/aoc-2022/README.md

 ## Installation

-Clone the repo and go to the created folder:
+Clone the repo and go to the created folder, and run

-Using Yarn:

 ```
-yarn
+pnpm install
 ```

 ## Running dev mode

 ```
-yarn start <N>
+pnpm start <N>
 ```

 Example:

 ```
-yarn start 1
+pnpm start 1
 ```

-If the day<N> folder does not exist, it will be created from template.
+If the day<N> folder does not exist, it will be created from template, and content of the input and puzzle will be put in their respective files

+## Automatic retrieval of input

+You need [aoc-cli](https://github.com/scarvalhojr/aoc-cli) installed, available in your path, and your session cookie setup to be able to retrieve your input